-Recommendation Description If permanent batters are proposed, the unsupported batter must not be steeper than 30 degrees and should be protected from erosion by geotextile fabric pinned to the slope and planted with soil binding vegetation.
-All excavated material is to be removed from the site in accordance with current Office of Environment and Heritage (OEH) regulations.
-Vibrations The Australian Standard 2670.1-2001 'Evaluation of human exposure to whole-body vibration General requirements.
+Recommendation Description Temporary batter slopes may be considered where setbacks from existi structures and property boundaries permits.
+For shallow excavations (<1.0r provided the residual soil is battered back to a minimum of 35 degrees, th should remain stable without support for a short period until permane support is in place.
+Unsupported batter slopes in sandy soil will be prone erosion in inclement weather.
+Where batters are impractical, and for soil excavations >1m, excavations are to be supported by engineer designed shoring systems to be installed prior to and as part of a staged top-down excavation.
+Spaced soldier pile retaining walls with reinforced shotcrete infill panels and appropriate drainage are considered an appropriate solution for this project. steeper than 30 degrees a If permanent batters are proposed, the unsupported batter must not be steeper than 30 degrees and should be protected from erosion by geotextile fabric pinned to the slope and planted with soil binding vegetation.
+All excavated material is current Office of Environn e site in accordance with egulations.
+Vibrations whole-body vibration Ge suggests a daytime limit acceptable.
+In general, vi stringent than vibration c structural damage.
+Hence for human exposure, wou other two categories.
+Fur requirements of Appendix which also limits PPV to 5 As such, we would sugge The Australian Standard AS2670.1-2001 'Evaluation of human exposure to whole-body vibration General requirements.
 Part 1: General requirements, suggests a daytime limit of 5mm/s component PPV for human comfort is acceptable.
 In general, vibration criteria for human disturbance are more stringent than vibration criteria for effects on building contents and building structural damage.
 Hence, compliance with the more stringent limits dictated for human exposure, would ensure that compliance is also achieved for the other two categories.
-Furthermore, it is noted that this approach satisfies the requirements of Appendix J of AS2187.2-2006 'Explosives-storage and use', which also limits PPV to 5mm/s for residential settings.
-As such, we would suggest that the recommendations for method and/or equipment presented in the table below be adopted to maintain an allowable vibration limit of 5mm/s PPV.
-Maximum Peak Particle Velocity 5mm/sec Distance from adjoining structure (m) Equipment Operating Limit (% of Maximum Capacity) 1.5 - 2.5 Hand operated jackhammer only 100 2.5 - 5.0 300kg rock hammer 50 5.0 - 10.0 300kg rock hammer or 600kg rock hammer 100 (300kg) or 50 (600kg) It may be necessary to move to smaller rock hammers or to rotary grinder or rock saws if vibrations limits cannot be met.
-(Manufactures of the plan should be contacted for information regarding peak vibration output.)
-Anufactures of the plant The propagation of vibrations can be mitigated by pulsing the use of rock hammers, i.e., short bursts, utilising line sawing along boundaries.
-It is essential that at all times excavation equipment must be operated by experienced personnel, according to the manufacturer's instructions and in a manner consistent with minimising vibration effects.
-Excavation Support ial overlying bedrock be ined above.
-Exposed soil
+Furthermore, it is noted that this approach satisfies the requirements of Appendix J of AS2187.2-2006 'Explosives - storage and use', which also limits PPV to 5mm/s for residential settings.
+As such, we would suggest that the recommendations for method and/or equipment presented in the table below be adopted to maintain an allowable vibration limit of 5mm/s RPV Maximum Peak Parti cle Velocity 5mm/sec Distance from adjoining structure (m) Equipment Operating Limit (% of Maximum Capacity) 1.5 - 2.5 Hand operated jackhammer only 100 2.5 - 5.0 300kg rock hammer 50 5.0 - 10.0 300kg rock hammer 100 or 50 or 600kg rock hammer 100 or 50